AbsaOSS/k3d-action/README.md

 ## Getting started
-AbsaOSS/k3d-action runs [k3d](https://k3d.io/) which is a lightweight wrapper to run [k3s](https://k3s.io/) (Rancher Lab’s minimal Kubernetes distribution) in a docker.
+AbsaOSS/k3d-action runs [k3d](https://k3d.io/) which is a lightweight wrapper to run [k3s](https://k3s.io/) (Rancher Lab’s minimal Kubernetes distribution) in containers.
 Thanks to that, we could spin up the test environment quickly with minimal memory requirements, which is especially important in multi-cluster environments.

 AbsaOSS/k3d-action defines several input attributes and two outputs: